 Are you looking for the best pain management doctor in South Florida to get help for your knee pain?
 If so, then you’ve come to the right place.

 At Pain Care Specialists of Florida, we provide a comprehensive range of services to relieve the acute and chronic pain you are experiencing.
-Our expert knee pain management specialists, Dr. Escobar and Dr. Alexandre, can give you the proper diagnosis you need so we can start creating a treatment plan that will meet the specific needs of your condition.
+Our expert knee pain management specialist, Dr. Escobar, can give you the proper diagnosis you need so we can start creating a treatment plan that will meet the specific needs of your condition.

 Contact us now or visit our pain specialists at one of our convenient locations near you: